A Big Picture Look at Arthritis in Australia

 How to Help Patients Manage Pain

-Arguably the most difficult part of living with arthritis is dealing with the (possibly daily) pain that ensues.
+Arguably, the most difficult part of living with arthritis is dealing with the (possibly daily) pain that ensues.

-• Inflammation, heat and swelling in joints
+• Inflammatory pain - redness, heat and swelling in joints

 There is a range of options available for patients experiencing pain.
 They include: